a close up of a pink background with a striped pattern

 6. Keep Yourself Cool

-Fans, cold water bottles and blackout curtains are all ways to keep your apartment cool without AC.
+Fans, cold water bottles and blackout curtains are always to keep your apartment cool without AC.
 Focusing on cooling your body cool too during a heat wave is one trick that can offer serious relief.

 Here are a few ways to bring your temperature down: